rallyuthappa/cloud-render-prepare-ARM/README.md

 Pre-requisites:
 - This template assumes a Azure managed custom image is available within the subscription and in the location requested.

+Note: This template does not create render clients.